cainesap/ivacs2024/_pages/cfp.md

 Full papers will involve a 20-minute presentation, plus 10 minutes for questions and discussion.

 Posters can present work in progress or summaries of completed studies, research projects or other innovations.
-Posters will be printed in portrait A0 size.
+Posters should be printed in portrait A0 size.

-Abstracts will be 300 words (not including reference list, if any).
+Abstracts should be a maximum of 300 words (not including reference list, if any).

 Note that the deadlines are 11.59 pm <a target="_blank" href="https://www.timeanddate.com/time/zone/timezone/utc-12">UTC -12h</a> ("anywhere on Earth").
 So e.g. in the UK and Ireland (UTC-0) the deadline is 11.59am the morning after the stated date.